ocsf/common-process-id/specification.md

 ```

 The [Windows GUID binary representation](https://learn.microsoft.com/en-us/windows/win32/api/guiddef/ns-guiddef-guid) is the binary UUID format natively supported on Windows.
-Additionally, the 64-bit integer representation is the platform-native memory representation for unsigned 64-bit integers on the platform that the hash input is constructed on.
+Additionally, the 64-bit unsigned integer representation is the platform-native memory representation for unsigned 64-bit integers on the platform that the hash input is constructed on.

 These formats enable using the memory representation of the following C struct as the digest input.